parikhmili9/AmongHuskiesGame/README.md

 <img src="./media/banner.png" alt="banner" />

 # Final Project!
 (Among Huskies)
 For this project, we built a world where users can interact in a game-like application.
 The game requires 4 players, divided into teams of 2.
 The game terminates when both players from 1 team touch the husky sprite of the opposing team.
+During the game, users may chat through the terminal as well.
 The team that meets this condition wins!

 ## Team